ghga-de/ghga-metadata-schema/docs/schema_markdown/SequencingProtocol_sequencing_read_length.md

 # Slot: sequencing_read_length

-Length of sequencing reads (eg: Long or short or actual number of the read length etc).
-The number of nucleotides successfully ordered from each side of a nucleic acid fragment obtained after the completion of a sequencing process
+Length of sequencing reads, e.g. long or short or actual number of the read length.
+The number of nucleotides successfully ordered from each side of a nucleic acid fragment obtained after the completion of a sequencing process.

 URI: [GHGA:SequencingProtocol_sequencing_read_length](https://w3id.org/GHGA/SequencingProtocol_sequencing_read_length)